drewcsillag/sqlp/README.md

 It uses readline for editing, unlike sqlite's normal interactive commandline.

 ## Data Loading
-* Load CSV into a newly created table -- assumes first row is a header row
+* Load CSV into a newly created table -- assumes first row is a header row -- if you specify a file ending in `.csv` sqlp on the commandline, it'll create a new db file with the same name, but with a `.db` extension and import the csv file into a table named `csv`.
 * Load TSV into a newly created table -- assumes first row is a header row
 * Explode a table with a json-containing column into a new table with the object attributes as columns.
 Assumes the column contents are a single JSON object literal.
 * Load a log file into a table of: file, data -- the table's rowid will give you ordering.